ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 • Charging a gaming laptop or Dell XPS 15/17.
 These need 90W–130W.
 Anything under that won't keep up with the GPU and CPU draw under load.

 • Multi-device charging at full speed.
-The 40W dual-port Baseus splits to 20W per port — useful for phones, but not fast enough for a tablet and phone simultaneously at peak speeds.
+The dual-port Anker 521 splits its 33W between USB-C and USB-A — useful for a phone plus a legacy accessory, but not enough for two devices fast-charging at peak speeds simultaneously.

 • Future-proofing for USB4 or Thunderbolt 4.
 Budget chargers use PD 3.0 — sufficient for charging, but the physical port does not support data or display passthrough.